canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    juju integrate kserve-controller:service-accounts resource-dispatcher:service-accounts
    juju integrate kserve-controller:secrets resource-dispatcher:secrets

-Integrate MLflow with Kubeflow Dashboard
+Integrate MLflow with Kubeflow dashboard
 ----------------------------------------

 You can integrate the MLflow server with the Kubeflow dashboard by running: